hellscent/hellscent/README.md

 <p align="center"> I'd usually get back at you if you whispered me, but if I don't, I'm probably AFK.
 So maybe leave a message on my Retrospring instead."

-<p align="center"> pretty blood DNI, other that that youre free to int
+<p align="center"> Im like an npc, i dont interact first .broken heart emoji

 <p align="center"> cuddles are always open, if I were unaccompanied